Company: Stafford County Public Schools

 Jeremy Utt, Teacher at Stafford County Public Schools, has been recognized by Marquis Who’s Who Top Educators for dedication, achievements, and leadership in mathematics instruction.

-With the College of William and Mary in Williamsburg, Virginia, Mr. Utt initially obtained a Bachelor of Arts in government and public policy in 2003 and followed with a Master of Education in curriculum and instruction and degrees in gifted and mathematics education and an Educational Specialist in educational leadership with licensure in 2018 from Old Dominion University in Norfolk.
+With the College of William and Mary in Williamsburg, Virginia, Mr. Utt initially obtained a Bachelor of Arts in government and public policy in 2003 and followed with a Master of Arts in Education in curriculum and instruction with a concentration in social studies education and subsequent additional coursework in gifted and mathematics education and an Educational Specialist in educational leadership with licensure in 2018 from Old Dominion University in Norfolk.

-Mr. Utt has provided superior education as a mathematics specialist and middle school teacher for 12 years with the Isle of Wight County Schools from 2006 to 2010 in Windsor, from 2010 to 2015 in the Hampton City Schools, and the Stafford County Public Schools from 2015 to the present.
-After receiving a Meritorious New Teacher Designation in 2006, he garnered Teacher of Honor Award in 2010 and Master Teacher of Honor Award on 2021 from the Kappa Delta Pi International Honor Society.
+Mr. Utt has provided superior education in the roles of middle school teacher, high school teacher, or mathematics specialist for 16 years with the Isle of Wight County Schools from 2006 to 2010 in Windsor, from 2010 to 2015 in the Hampton City Schools, and the Stafford County Public Schools from 2015 to the present.
+After receiving a Meritorious New Teacher Candidate Designation in 2006, he garnered Teacher of Honor Award in 2010 and Master Teacher of Honor Award in 2021 from the Kappa Delta Pi International Honor Society in Education.

 Mr. Utt attributes his success to persistence, determination, the support of family and friends, and educators who taught him all through the years.
-His mentors were his parents, his father’s mother who was a major influence on him, and his professors.
-He considers his career highlight to be when he received his National Board Certification, a very high mark for any teacher to accomplish because it is a credential that peers give when a work is reviewed and found to be sufficient quality to attain a standard of professionalism.
+His mentors were his parents, his father’s mother who was a major influence on him, and various teachers and professors.
+He considers his career highlight to be when he became a National Board Certified Teacher, a very high mark for any teacher to accomplish because it is a credential that peers give when work is reviewed and found to be sufficient quality to attain a standard of professionalism.
 He is also proud of being the founder of Junior Beta Clubs at two different schools where he has worked.

 Mr. Utt’s goal in the coming years is for continued growth and success as a middle school math teacher.
-In addition, he is contemplating acquiring a Doctor of Education in gifted leadership.
+In addition, he is contemplating acquiring a Doctor of Education in gifted administration.